CrossTheRoadElec/Phoenix5-Documentation/source/blog/blog-week1.rst

 And finally we fixed the context help for SetInverted.vi (LabVIEW), this was reported by a team.

-This minor update also *provides an opportunity for *C++/Java team become familiar with the "Update" instructions* for third-party libraries.
+This minor update also provides an opportunity for *C++/Java teams to become familiar with the "Update" instructions* for third-party libraries.
 Be sure to review the `update instructions <https://phoenix-documentation.readthedocs.io/en/latest/ch05a_CppJava.html#frc-c-java-updating-phoenix>`_

 Balance Bot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Last year during the Worlds Championships, we revealed a 2-wheeled balance bot using our HERO control system.
+Last year during the Worlds Championships, we demoed a small 2-wheeled balance bot using our HERO control system.
-Although I don't expect any competition robots to employ the same drive train, we recently have been getting a few questions about it, only to realize we never posted the files!
+No, I don't expect any competition robots to employ the same drive train :)

+But during the off-season, we redesigned it to be easier to 3D print, assemble, and support.
+Earlier this week we were asked about the demo, only to realize we never posted the files!

 The `CAD and source <https://github.com/CrossTheRoadElec/CTRE-Balance-Bot>`_ is now available on GitHub.